 12. Step forward with pop-ups

-Should you use annoying pop-ups?
+Should you use annoying pop-ups for lead generation?
 Yes.

-If what you offer can really help your visitors, you need to get the solution in front of them.
+If what you offer can help your visitors, you need to get the solution in front of them.
 Pop-ups work.
 It also breaks the website flipping cruise control that visitors can get stuck in.
 While it’s true that some of your visitors will find them annoying, the benefits far outweigh the losses.
 You may kick yourself for not using them earlier to generate leads.
 If you’re still unsure, check out Crazy Egg’s blog where they listed case studies showing impressive results from using pop-ups.

 PRO TIP: Exit intent popups can grow your leads and E-commerce revenue by anywhere up to 10%.